University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 Fundamental to the analysis of genomic data is the availablility, or lack there of, of a reference sequence.
 The reference sequence gives a substrate to compare to and is critical for many routine Bioinformatics tasks.
-In an alignment tasks, sequenced DNA fragments (or "reads") are matched to the reference sequence in a process called "Alignment".
+In alignment tasks, sequenced DNA fragments (or "reads") are matched to the reference sequence in a process called "Alignment".

-Today we are not go into the details of the alignment process, but get stuck into some common commands and processes that will enable you to assess the quality of your alignments.
+Today we are not going into the details of the alignment process, but will get stuck into some common commands and processes that will enable you to assess the quality of your alignments.

 ## Practical Outcomes